brown131/racquel/README.md

 decided to write my own.
 This is a preliminary release of this package.
 I will probably consider it "released" once there have been a couple of users to shake any remaining bugs out.

-See doc/racquel.html for further documentation.
+See the [Racquel documentation](http://www.browncross.com/racquel/doc/racquel.html) for further details.

 To Do/Wish List:
    * Support Views as well as Tables.
 Would need to determine primary key for generating.